Developing a Comprehensive Emergency Action Plan

 1. Develop or update the emergency action plan with a cross-functional team

-The Canadian Centre for Occupational Health and Safety (CCOHS) recommends that relevant individuals such as employees with knowledge of the work, employees with experience in investigations, and representatives from the local government should participate in establishing or reviewing emergency procedures.
-Working with a cross-functional team helps make the emergency action plan be more all-encompassing, accurate, and aligned with reality.
+The Canadian Centre for Occupational Health and Safety (CCOHS) recommends that relevant individuals, such as employees with knowledge of the work, employees with experience in investigations, and representatives from the local government, should participate in establishing or reviewing emergency procedures.
+Working with a cross-functional team makes EAP all-encompassing, accurate, and effective.

 2. Perform announced or unannounced emergency drills